NixOS/nixpkgs/doc/stdenv/platform-support-tiers.chapter.md

 # Platform Support Tiers {#platform-support-tiers}

-In the context of Nixpkgs, a *platform* can mean a CPU architecture, a [cross-compilation](#chap-cross) target or a C library option.
+In the context of Nixpkgs, a *platform* means an attrset which typechecks against `lib.systems.parsed.types.parsedPlatform`.
+This includes a CPU architecture, bitwidth, and endianness and may also include: an OS kernel, environment (also called "C library"), choice of compiler and linker, option to link statically, and other data.

 Nixpkgs defines 7 platform *support tiers*, meaning levels of support for each platform.